We have been to Nymphenburg Palace three times.

 The gardens that surround Nymphenburg Palace are 490 acres in size.
 I must say I have never really explored the gardens in length as they cover such a large area but I imagine they would be fantastic on a beautiful sunny Munich day.

-We have toured the Nymphenburg Palace twice in our travels, once in 2003 and again in 2013.
+We have toured the Nymphenburg Palace three times in our travels, once in 2003 again in 2013 and 2016.
 On both of these trips, we toured inside the Palace.
 The first was just myself and Bec and the second was with the girls.
 It was amazing.
 The tiny things that you can notice when you are with children.
 The minute details that they will pick up on are amazing and it was really an eye-opener for us with the things they would notice especially in the paintings.

 The areas available to tour inside the Palace are not large and may only take 30 minutes or so but that is up to you and what you can take from the beautifully decorated rooms.
 You can hire an audio guide for the tour that will fill you on the history of the Palace as you make your way from one room to another.
 The Palace is decorated elaborately as one would expect.